 By December 2022, PhonePe plans to double its consumer user base to 500 million by investing and deploying manpower particularly in Tier-5 and beyond towns and cities.
 The company has 100 million monthly active users and processed 825 million transactions on the Unified Payments Interface (UPI) platform in October this year, giving the payments app a market share of 40% in UPI transactions, it said in a press release last week.

-The company plans to double its merchant base to 25 million from 12 million at present on its payments network by next year, Hemant Gala, PhonePe’s head of payments, banking and financial services told MediaNama.
+In an interview with MediaNama, PhonePe’s head of payments Hemant Gala said that the company plans to double its merchant base to 25 million from 12 million at present on its payments network by next year, Hemant Gala, PhonePe’s head of payments, banking and financial services told MediaNama.
 “Our vision is to become the largest transactions player in the country which is built on digital payments,” he said.”
-PhonePe works on the principle of building services across three axis: the right use-cases, the right products and growing the acceptance infrastructure and network, he said.
+PhonePe works on the principle of building services across three axis: the right use-cases, the right products and growing the acceptance infrastructure and network, Gala added.

-Going forward, the strategy for revenues are going to be multi-track, says Gala.
-“Ads and monetisation will be a key pillar, payments for financial services will be another key component, and there is also the hope of the merchant-discount-rate (MDR) coming back,” he said.
+Going forward, the strategy for revenues are going to be multi-track, he said.
+“Ads and monetisation will be a key pillar, payments for financial services will be another key component, and there is also the hope of the merchant-discount-rate (MDR) coming back,” he added.

 “We have consciously looked at one business at a time and then scaled it.
-COVID-19 has put things into perspective, so we will hold off on providing lending for the next 12 months and work on deciding the contours of a lending product,” said Gala.
+COVID-19 has put things into perspective, so we will hold off on providing lending for the next 12 months and work on deciding the contours of a lending product,” he said.

 In FY19, PhonePe reported a net loss of ₹1,907 crore, higher from ₹791 crore in the previous year, according to filings with the Ministry of Corporate Affairs.
 It spent ₹1,296 crore on advertising and marketing expenses in FY19, compared to ₹602 crore in the previous year.
 The company’s revenues grew ₹184 crore in FY19 from ₹142.8 crore in the previous year.
 Filings for FY20 were not available.